Their funds support:

 In the 1950’s the very charismatic, then Custos Rotolorum of Hanover, Willy De Lisser along with his wife Ida lived at the Blue Hole Great House.
-Known as “Custos”, Willy De Lisser, and Ida, famed for their excellent hospitality and internationally renowned polo field, entertained many visitors, including royalty such as Queen Elizabeth and Prince Phillip as well as the host of celebrities who were flocking to the island.
+Known as “Custos”, Willy De Lisser, and Ida, famed for their excellent hospitality and internationally renowned polo field, entertained many visitors.
+Queen Elizabeth and Prince Phillip as well as the host of celebrities who were flocking to the island.

 An old Jamaican family, the De Lisser’s were great supporters of the community with a long history of giving especially at Christmas time.
 A winter visitor to Jamaica, Mrs. Bingle, heard about what the family did and was so impressed she made a cash donation to help out with the purchase of gifts and food.
 This led to many who visited the island and its unique relationship to the Royal family create a history of giving to the Parish.
 Visitors to Jamaica such as Prince Rainier of Monaco gave and continue to give generously to the charity.

 It’s Official: Hanover Charities is one of the largest in the region